Helped college administrators & student leaders engage students at 280 schools in 21 states in 2014 election. Now preparing schools for 2016

-For every additional $1,000 we raise we can stipend a student organizer on another key campus.
-We’re collaborating closely with Rock the Vote, the student PIRGS, the League of Women Voters, and other national higher education organizations.
-We’re working with key election protection groups, to steer our schools through the new voting rules.
+For every additional $1,000 we raise we can stipend an Election Engagement Fellow at another key campus in 2016, for every $20,000 we can add a half-time state organizer for the entire 2016 year.
+We’re collaborating closely with Rock the Vote, the student PIRGS, the League of Women Voters,, Turbovote and other national higher education organizations.
+We’re working with election law specialists like Fair Elections Legal Network to steer our schools through the new voting rules.
 As our partners consistently stress, no other project is in a comparable position to engage the people who run the campuses, so our outreach will increase their effectiveness too.

-Campus Election Engagement Project emerged from Paul Loeb's citizen engagement books, such as Soul of a Citizen, The Impossible Will Take a Little While, and Generation at the Crossroads—books with over 250,000 copies in print—and from lectures at over 400 colleges.
-Engaging students in the election is so important that Loeb's invested nearly three years without pay to help make it happen.
+Campus Election Engagement Project emerged from Paul Loeb's citizen engagement books, like Soul of a Citizen and The Impossible Will Take a Little While—books with over 250,000 copies in print—and from his lectures at over 400 colleges.
+Engaging students in the election is so important that Loeb's invested five years without pay to help make it happen.

-But we still have to fund our core infrastructure—the organizers in our targeted Virginia pilot project and the national staffers who are continuing to work with states like Ohio, Florida, Wisconsin and North Carolina in preparation for 2014.
-We’re seeking to raise $185,000 for 2013 to help students participate and $300,000 for 2014.
-We’ve raised $95,000 so far this year, but are hitting the limits of our networks.
+But we still have to fund our state organizers and fund our on-campus Fellows.
 So please give whatever you can and publicize this fundraiser.
-If you or anyone you know is in a position to give $500 or more, please email and we'll send more info on all that we're doing.
+We even have a dollar for dollar $50,000 matching grant for new contributions.
+And if you or anyone you know is in a position to give $500 or more, please email and we'll send more detailed info on all that we're doing.

 Paul Loeb, founder, Campus Election Engagement Project, email@example.com

 Anyone can set up a fundraiser for this charity.
 It's quick.
 It's easy.

 And it's free!